WELCOME TO THE CENTER FOR U.S. RURAL CULTURES STUDIES

 The Center’s Purpose

-Rural communities in the United States face enormous challenges and, currently, also exert considerable influence on the rest of the country and the rest of the world.
-Research communities interested in addressing rural cultural challenges have focused their efforts internationally, leaving U.S. rural communities without the cultural knowledge conventionally provided by research institutions.
+Rural American Cultures (RAC) face enormous challenges and, currently, also exert considerable influence on the rest of the country and the rest of the world.
+Research communities interested in addressing rural challenges have focused their efforts internationally, leaving RAC without the cultural knowledge conventionally provided by research institutions.
 Much is written about the economics of U.S. rural places, but a focus on cultural norms and how humans grow in them is absent.

-At The Center for U.S. Rural Cultures Studies, we focus on understanding norms in the variety of rural cultures embodied by 60 million people in the United States.
+At The Center for U.S. Rural Cultures Studies, we focus on understanding norms in the variety of Rural American Cultures embodied by 60 million people.
 We seek to understand what’s normal in rural America.
-We work quietly — immersed in the field — to first understand each rural culture.
+We work quietly — immersed in the field — to first understand each RAC.
 Our research is designed to remain quiet, in the field, and focused on describing actual conditions.
-Our creative, and educational projects — which grow out of our field research findings — show how power moves and how human well-being supports the agency necessary for democratic norms, how change is possible, and how each person can help create healthy social soil.
+Our creative, and educational projects — which grow out of our field research findings — show how power moves in human relations, how power is shared or stolen, and how everyone can help create healthy social soil.

 At the Center, cultural work grows from our research, is pre-political, and starts on the ground of rural cultures.
 It’s not about votes or voting.
 It’s not about political organizing or political parties; not about candidates or issues.
 Our work — concentrated in U.S. rural cultures — is about fear reduction: fear of the unknown, fear of punishment, fear of invisibility, fear of authority.
 Our cultural work is about building the enabling conditions necessary to support the health of our democracy.
-Our cultural work creates, embodies, models, and shares communicative practices that nurture a sense of safety, trust, and human well-being.
+Our cultural work creates, embodies, models, and shares relational practices that nurture a sense of safety, trust, and human well-being.
 Our cultural work enables vulnerability and sparks creativity that can only happen in democratic cultures.
 Our cultural work makes possible the magic that democracies grow.

 From Boal to hooks to Giroux, those dedicated to cultural work use their lives as creative instruments of healthy social change.
 Cultural workers see possibilities, even if they’re mired in brutal actuality.
 We know we can’t change people, so we focus on changing the cultural conditions in which people live and grow.
-At the Center for U.S. Rural Cultures Studies, researchers, artists, and educators immersed in U.S. rural cultures work to intervene and reshape unhealthy communicative patterns that undermine democratic norms and practices, while creatively embodying and encouraging power-sharing in its many forms.
+At the Center for U.S. Rural Cultures Studies, researchers, artists, and educators immersed in U.S. rural cultures work to intervene and reshape unhealthy relational patterns that undermine democratic norms and practices, while creatively embodying and encouraging power-sharing in its many forms.

-All definitions of “rural” used in U.S. rural literature are created by the Federal government and function to assess need and divide and distribute economic resources to those populations.
+Definitions of “rural” used in U.S. rural scholarship are created by the Federal government and function to assess need and divide and distribute economic resources to those populations.
 Economics is only one factor in creating a meaningful, healthy life, however.
-The over-focus on top-down economic analysis in most literature swamps our ability to understand the everyday normal lives and practices of rural Americans.
+The over-focus on top-down economic analysis has swamped our ability to understand the everyday normal lives and practices of rural Americans.
 The Center seeks to illuminate those norms, understand their impacts on humans, and include in data collection those humans at bottom and on the margins.